osmbe/website/en/_posts/motm/2018-09-21-david-morais-ferreira.md

 ## What do you map?

 After familiarizing myself with the concepts by mapping buildings and roads for Humanitarian OpenStreetMap Team, I moved on to mapping features closer to my area.
-I then realized that I am mainly interested in data that is relevant to the “every day” use of OSM, i.e. addresses, building outlines, highways and POI’s.
+I then realized that I am mainly interested in data that is relevant to the “every day” use of OSM, i.e. addresses, building outlines, highways and POI's.

 In my current mapping effort, I am focusing on improving the map in Luxembourg.
 In preparation for the import of an open data address dataset that covers all of Luxembourg, I have been updating building outlines, undoing concatenated addresses and updating road names.

 ## How do you map?

 I must admit that I am somewhat of an armchair mapper.
-If I happen to see a POI that is not on OSM, I’ll write it down and add it when I’m back home.
+If I happen to see a POI that is not on OSM, I'll write it down and add it when I'm back home.
 However, I spend most of my time working with open data that can be imported into OSM.
 I use JOSM when mapping.

 ## Where do you map?